sujensen/python-practice/README.md

 ### 2.  `udacity/dataStructuresAndAlgorithms/dataStructures/stacksAndQueues`

 **2.1.
 Implement-a-stack-using-an-array.ipynb**<br>
-Basic stack class with a python list like a Pringle's can.
+Basic stack class with a python list (array) like a Pringle's can.

+**2.2.
+Implement-a-stack-using-a-linked-list.ipynb**<br>
+Basic stack class with a linked list (wrote a Node class).